The Organization

 GDF delivers an annual program of priorities, driven by its members, including policy forums, regulatory consultations, policy and regulatory outreach, and technical working groups to deliver best practices, standards, and codes of conduct.

-GDF is a global network of members who have priorities the US, the UK, Europe, the Middle East, and Asia as priorities in 2024.
+GDF is a global network of members who have priorities the US, the UK, Europe, the Middle East, and Asia as priorities in 2025.
 GDF is incorporated in the UK, and has team members in each of these locations.

 GDF falls broadly into the trade association category of trade, industry and business associations, but is global in nature, not representing a specific jurisdiction, due to the “global” and cross border nature of digital finance.
-In addition, GDF is an OPEN innovation platform run

-by paying members and is open to non-paying firms to participate in many of its forums and working groups.
+In addition, GDF is an OPEN innovation platform run by paying members and is open to non-paying firms to participate in many of its forums and working groups.

-GDF does not engage in paid lobby work and is not a lobby firm (by the US definition).
 GDF engages in education programs with policymakers to create and promote awareness of (global) digital finance industry trends and developments, in line with members annual priorities.

 GDF runs a quarterly regulator only forum for jurisdiction regulators, global agencies, and central banks, with discretionary invites going out to staff members in over 60 agencies from around the world.
 GDF surveys this forum and endeavors to align these priorities with members priorities and creating education and awareness.

-GDF is run by an executive branch which include executive directors and technical staff reporting to a member-led Advisory Council of over 25 firms and a GDF Board of independent (non-members) non-executive directors comprised of industry leaders and former regulators.
+GDF is run by an executive branch which include executive directors and technical staff reporting to a member-led Advisory Council of firms and a GDF Board of independent (non-members) non-executive directors comprised of industry leaders and former regulators.

 GDF is registered as a UK not-for-profit limited liability company, a common legal structure for (UK) trade and members associations.